 GROUND TRAVEL FROM TPA:

-- Super Shuttle: About $23 per person plus tip.
+- Super Shuttle: Register online for a special rate of $39 round-trip.
+Special rate available for trips March 16-30.
+Otherwise it’s about $23 per person plus tip.
 Follow the signs to the baggage claim on Level 1, then follow the signs marked “Ground Transportation” to the courtesy vehicle waiting area.
 You can check in with customer service reps in the brightly marked Super Shuttle booth or with an existing reservation using the self-service ticketing kiosk.
 Ticketing booths at the airport open from 9 AM to 11:30 PM (or when final flight for the night departs), seven days a week.
 There is also a phone available to contact our dispatchers after hours.

 - Cabs: Estimated taxi fare from TPA is $55-$60